andyyao95/walkr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTES.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:
+* checking CRAN incoming feasibility ...
+NOTE Maintainer: ‘Andy Yao <andy.yao17@gmail.com>’ New submission

 ## Downstream dependencies
 None